dhoconno/nvd/README.md

 Additionally, the putative viral reads are mapped against the viral contigs.
 This allows further exploration and confirmation of any unexpected or unusual hits.

-The blast classifications, read mapping information, and associated contig metadata are then saved to an output folder in Excel format (and loaded into a database in the O'Connor lab LabKey Server, if appropriate access credentials are provided. `.zst` archives containing useful data files (e.g., read mapping `.bam` files) are also saved in the output folder.
+The blast classifications, read mapping information, and associated contig metadata are then saved to an output folder in Excel format (and loaded into a database in the O'Connor lab LabKey Server, if appropriate access credentials are provided). `.zst` archives containing useful data files (e.g., read mapping `.bam` files) are also saved in the output folder.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- GETTING STARTED -->
 ## Getting Started

 NVD is written in Snakemake and has its dependencies bundled in an Apptainer container.
 NVD should work on machines with at least 32GB of available RAM.
 The `resources.zst` file is approximately 230GB.
 After decompression, it is approximately 300GB.
 The amount of storage needed depends on the size of the FASTQ files; 530GB plus 3x the size of the input FASTQ files is a good guide.
 For example, if the input FASTQ files are 100GB, ensure that at least 830GB of storage are available.
+Most testing has been done on Ubuntu Linux, however, a Dockerfile for replicating the Apptainer image is available for running on Macs running Docker Desktop.

 ### Prerequisites